eunikehp/eunikehp/README.md

 1. [Amazon Sales](https://github.com/eunikehp/Amazon-Sales) | Data cleaning, EDA, Visualization
 - Utilized ***Python*** to analyze the sales performance of Amazon
 - Performed data cleaning by implementing ***Pandas***
-- Visualized the insight from the prices of products, discount, and rating by using ***Matplotlib*** and ***Seaborn***
+- Visualized the insight from the prices of products, discounts, and ratings by using ***Matplotlib*** and ***Seaborn***

 2. [Hotel Booking](https://github.com/eunikehp/Hotel_Booking) | Data cleaning, EDA, Visualization
-- Analysis on hotel database to explore information related to the guests and bookings of 2 hotels: Resort Hotel and City Hotel
+- Analysis on hotel database to explore data related to the guests and bookings of 2 hotels: Resort Hotel and City Hotel
 - Implemented ***SQLite3*** & ***Pandas*** to do EDA
 - Visualized the data by using ***Matplotlib*** and ***Seaborn***

 3. [Covid-19 Analysis](https://github.com/eunikehp/COVIDanalysis) | Data Exploration & Visualization
-- Utilized ***SQL Server*** to extract data from 2 different tables using JOIN and VIEW
+- Utilized ***SQL*** to extract data from 2 different tables using JOIN and VIEW
 - Explored the data to analyze the COVID cases around the world
 - Created a dashboard with ***Tableau*** ,see here: [Covid-19 Analysis](https://public.tableau.com/shared/23GRK28CR?:display_count=n&:origin=viz_share_link)